 The personal darkness of divorce and band break-up almost brought the final curtain down for Steve Harris’ life’s work, Iron Maiden.
 However, one of the people involved had been at Harris’ side since the very inception of the band in the 1970s.
 Dave Murray had joined Maiden in 1976 only to be fired by an eccentric singer and a scheming guitarist.
 When Harris later restructured his band he built it around Murray, knowing that the guitarist was more important to them than anyone else at the time.

 When Maiden met up to rehearse for their 1993 tour the chief was close to calling it quits for his band.
 Harris, Murray, McBrain and Gers found it hard to concentrate on the music, and probably dreaded the arrival of Dickinson for the final stages of preparations.
-At that moment, Murray had enough of it:
+At one point, several beers into their collective depression, Murray had enough of it: